Wealden District Council

 Resources

+The number of full-time equivalent officers allocated to work on health and safety regulatory activity is 2.4.
 The list below is of all officers authorised by Wealden DC under the Health and Safety at Work etc Act.
 Note EHORB is the Environmental Health Officers Registration Board.

 Database